-Students' English skills are assessed during the admission process and if a child needs support with developing their English skills, they will receive EAL support.
 Our inclusive programme offers 3 levels of support.
 All lessons are taking place during the school day and consist of withdrawal sessions in small groups of children of same age and same abilities.
 Those lessons are delivered by specialist teachers and depending on the children's English abilities, they can vary between 5 lessons a week (Tier 1), 4 lessons a week (Tier 2) or 3 lessons a week (Tier 3).
-Children's progress are continuously assessed and evaluated at the end of each term.
+Children's progress is continuously assessed and evaluated at the end of each term.